churromorales20/tranzact/README.md

 Open your browser and navigate to http://localhost:3001.
 Fill out the form with the user's information and submit to calculate the premium using the backend service.
 Notes

 Ensure both the backend and frontend servers are running before attempting to use the application.
 For now, you need to manually start each project in separate terminal windows.
-Thank you for using our project!

-This README provides a clear overview of the project, setup instructions for both the backend and frontend, and usage notes.